magic4dev/systemdy/README.md

 "display_unit_logs require an argument!"
 ```

-Obviously as for the previous method, you can filter the unit logs by passing **4** positional arguments:
+As for the previous method, you can filter the unit logs by passing **4** positional arguments:

 * **argument**: in this case the unit's name